I welcome you to this series of articles intended for the discovery of Korean animals and in particular birds.

 Tristram Peak

-Tristram’s woodpecker (Dryocopus javensis richardsi) (Korean: 크낙새; RR: Khunak-sae, Japanese: キタタキ (Kitataki)) is a Korean subspecies of the white-bellied woodpecker.
-It was firstly identified and described by English scholar and ornithologist Henry Baker Tristram in 1879.
+Tristram’s woodpecker is a Korean subspecies of the white-bellied woodpecker.
+English scholar and ornithologist Henry Baker Tristram first identified and described it in 1879.

 Tristram’s woodpecker, with its 46 cm length, is among the largest of all woodpeckers.
-Both the tuft and the cheek patches are crimson red; its upper parts are black, which contrast with its white underparts, wing tips and a white rump.
-It has four toes, of which two are directed backwards.
+The tuft and the cheek patches are crimson red; its upper parts are black, contrasting with its white underparts, wing tips, and white rump.
+It has four toes, of which two are directed backward.
 Its tail feathers are firm.
 Its native name was derived from its strange call, which sounds like “kullak!”

 5/5 - (1 vote)